ergoplatform/ergodocs/docs/events/ergohack.md

 [Lilium](lilium.md) is a decentralized platform for minting and distributing NFTs on the Ergo blockchain.
 Initially aimed at artists for large-scale NFT sales, Lilium has expanded its functionality to include event ticketing.
 The final report is available [here](../events/pdf/ergohackvii/ErgoHack%207%20Final%20Report%20-%20Lilium.pdf).

+There is a [shortened version of an interview by chief sigmanaut qx() with MGpai and LGD](https://www.youtube.com/watch?v=kpo415IOHro).
+The topic of this part of the conversation was their ErgoHack VII entry, Lilium Ticketing, a system that utilises the power of the Ergo blockchain for NFT ticket verification.

 #### Atomic Swap: Web Interface

 [Analog Ergo](analog-ergo.md) is nearing its test-net launch.
 The project's main objective is to integrate Atomic Swap smart contracts into user-friendly peer-to-peer GUIs.
 During ErgoHack VII, a [web UI](https://github.com/dzyphr/AtomicAnalogSwapWebsite) was added.
 The final report can be found [here](../events/pdf/ergohackvii/AnalogErgoErgoHackTextPresentation2023.pdf).